lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 ---
 ## Does your Builder have Your long term insterest?

-This might seem a harsh question, but this sadly is the reality in the building industry when it comes to complying with ensuring the best termite protection has been installed to a new construction.
+It might come off as a tough query, but unfortunately, this reflects a genuine concern within the construction sector, especially when it pertains to adhering to top-notch termite protection standards for new constructions.

-#### The Scary Thing about Termite Certification for Homeowners
+#### The Unsettling Truth of Termite Certification for Property Owners

-This is no a blanket statement, as there are many honest and reputable Builders on the Gold Coast.
-But we find a significant number just want to secure the 'Form 43' for the cheapest price.
-Now, they might have allocated and charge you $3,000 to have a termite management syetem installed, but got it done for only $600.
-Guess where the cut goes!
+Let's clarify: there are numerous dedicated and upright builders operating in the Gold Coast.
+However, a concerning trend we've observed is that a significant fraction are primarily looking to procure the 'Form 43' at the lowest possible price.
+For instance, while you may have been charged $3,000 for the installation of a termite management system, the actual cost might have been a mere $600.
+You don't need to be a math expert to see where the extra cash is funnelled!

-Ask to see the Termite Installer's invoice.
+It's wise to request a glimpse of the Termite Installer's invoice.
+This adds a layer of transparency and ensures you're getting what you've paid for.

 ### Working to the Minimum Requirements